 FCA’s Year-Round Training Enhances Competitiveness and Fosters Relationship-Building

-For the nearly 300 athletes who participate annually in FCA Northeast’s Lacrosse Program, the time-commitment is not insignificant.
-In a 52-week year, the coaches and staff are in contact with the players for 33 of those weeks.
+For the 300+ athletes who participate annually in FCA Upstate Lacrosse Program, the time-commitment is not insignificant.
+In a 52-week year, the coaches and staff are in contact with the players for at least 33 of those weeks.

-“Our FCA program is invested in bringing our athletes through not only the year, but also the program, with a goal of supporting our kids at every level and through each level,” said Sol Bliss, Regional Camp and Community Coordinator.
+“Our FCA program is invested in coaching our athletes throughout the year.
+With a goal of supporting our kids at every level of lacrosse both scholastic and club,” said Sol Bliss, boys program director.

 “If we didn’t have that amount of time with them, we would have to concentrate more on just preparing our teams for the tournaments when we’re together, but this structure allows us to focus on the development of each individual player,” Bliss said.

-Paula Mitchell, girls lacrosse coach, stated, “We understand that performance on the field is often impacted by relationships being nurtured off the field.
-Having time to grow as a team during the “off season” is critical to building team trust and comradery.”
+Paula Mitchell, girls program director, stated, “We understand that performance on the field is often impacted by relationships being nurtured off the field.
+Having time to grow as a team during the “off-season” is critical to building team trust and comradery.”

 Another unique part of the FCA Lacrosse teams is our Training Camp at the beginning of our summer season.
 This training camp is a three day overnight camp with intense instruction and training.
 Watch the highlight video from this past year.

 According to Tony Rorick, whose son Chase plays defense for the Northeast 2020 team, one of the positives of FCA’s year-round lacrosse program is the development of strong bonds among the players.
 “FCA is a family, a brotherhood for each team and for the program as a whole.
 The players lovingly accept new talent to their teams and play together during many seasons together as a bonded unit, which naturally helps strengthen their skill as teammates as well as their friendships.
 Our son wants to return to his team, to FCA, to his ‘brothers,’ year after year,” Rorick said.